HomeSafety News AngelSense—A Wearable GPS and Voice Monitoring Device for Kids

 If you don’t set the boundaries wide enough to include the area around the building, such as the backyard, you’ll often get alerts that your child is in transit when that’s not the case.
 Setting boundaries appropriately will eliminate that issue, but it’s a learning curve in the beginning.

-It was interesting to learn details about my kids’ day simply from seeing their path of travel.
+Our Experience It was interesting to learn details about my kids’ day simply from seeing their path of travel.
 I could tell, for instance, that my daughter had gone out to the garden during school and that my son took a ride around the block on his bike.
 Other surprises were a little less pleasant, like finding out that my babysitter is a speed demon and the bus driver has a lead foot.
 While being able to see your child’s every move in real time might feel a little creepy at first, I was grateful to have the opportunity to see risks I hadn’t considered.
 See the technology behind how AngelSense tracks your child.

 AngelSense has an app that’s easy to use and provides access to all the basics, including a school dashboard where caregivers can coordinate schedules.